SHADE-AI/shade-ai/training_material/intro_tacc_resources.md

 localhost$ ssh username@longhorn.tacc.utexas.edu
 ```

 You will be prompted to enter your password followed by the multi-factor authentication (MFA) code.
 Welcome text, project/allocation information, and disk quotas will be presented upon successful login.
 By default, you will be located in your home directory (`echo $HOME` or `pwd` to see path), which is specific to each machine (i.e. it is not shared across systems).
+Login nodes are shared resources and must accommodate hundreds of other user simultaneously.
+They are intended to be used for editing, compiling code, submiting jobs, file transfer, among other low impact tasks.
+Please do not run applications on the login nodes.

 ### File Systems
 Each machine contains 3 standard file systems.
 Environment variables `$HOME`, `$WORK` and `$SCRATCH` store the paths to directories that you own on each filesystem.